jsm28/matholymp-py/docs/online-registration.rst

   country requesting only English papers), check the correctness of the requested languages with the country in question.

+* If there are multiple registrations for the same person in different roles for the staff country, add the additional roles to "Other roles" for one of those registrations, and remove the other registrations.
+Likewise, if a person has both staff and non-staff roles, all their staff roles should be listed in "Other roles" for their non-staff registration; "OK as secondary role for non-staff?" needs setting for such roles (which can be edited after finding them through :guilabel:`Role List`) if not already set for them.

 Closing registration
 ^^^^^^^^^^^^^^^^^^^^